 - participate in an Orientation to the Durham Community

 - give a half day of service to a community agency of their choice that is serving an underserved population

 - receive didactic sessions on population health improvement

 - continue leadership training with peer teaching during the seminar

 Who are the PCLT staff?
 Who should I contact with a question?

-Susan Rogers is the Program Coordinator.
-It's usually best to e-mail both with a question.
+Melissa Graham is the Program Coordinator.
+It's usually best to e-mail her with a question.
 E-mail Barbara Sheline, PCLT Director, with any questions about the curriculum.

 How is the first year different from the standard Duke curriculum?